st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/README.md

 This repo contains one project split into two parts, the in game Trackmania2020 plugin, and the downloading and sorting python files.
 The plugin can be found in `.\src/`, and the downloading and sorting can be found in `.\TM-DaSS` (TrackMania-Download and Sorting Scripts).

-The plugin and scripts provide a way for players to enhance their Trackmania2020 experience by allowing them to play random maps from a selected pool, and sort these maps based on their preferred style.
-This adds a new layer of unpredictability and excitement to the game, as players won't know what map they'll be playing next.
-It also allows players to tailor their game experience to their preferences, by sorting the maps based on style.

 ## Features

 ### Plugin